ValRCS/RCS_BigData/GDPR/README.md

 ## Modelling Explanation

 According to the GDPR owner’s rights, the data subject (the user/customer) has the **right to explanation**.
 For machine learning, this refers to the fact that the data processor must provide meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

+The data subject should have the right not to be subject to a decision, which may include a measure, evaluating personal aspects relating to him or her which is based solely on automated processing and which produces legal effects concerning him or her or similarly significantly affects him or her, such as automatic refusal of an online credit application or e-recruiting practices without any human intervention.

+**not really tested yet in courts** but assumed to refer to loan decisions, school admissions and similar important decisions.

 ## Deployment, Retraining, and Model Update